skip to content

 days of the week Capitalize days of the week as proper nouns.
 Do not abbreviate, except when necessary for a table: Sun, Mon, Tue, Wed, Thu, Fri, Sat (three letters, without periods).
 When writing dates, do not include the day of the week, excluding instances where it is particularly relevant, such as an event that is historically held on a Friday being held for the first time on a Monday.

-Dee Events Center Note Events plural.
+Dee Events Center Events is plural.

 departments: Capitalize formal department names; lowercase the department name in informal references.
-See academic departments, named for academic departments named on behalf of donors, check the WSU catalog for additional formal department names.
+See academic departments, named for academic departments named on behalf of donors.
+Check the WSU catalog for additional formal department names.
 Example: the Department of History, the history department; the English department, the Office of Media Relations, the media relations office.

 degrees: Academic degrees are not capitalized, and the preferred form is to avoid abbreviation unless producing catalog-type materials.